 2.3 I need help to purchase these products online

-If you’re new to purchasing sustainable paints & wood finishes you can read short descriptions of products available in each category.
+If you’re new to purchasing paints & wood finishes online start by reading the short description of each product in a Category you are interested in.
 Then go on to read more about a particular product by clicking on that product.

-If would like further help to decide on an appropriate product for your purpose we are available on the phone from 7.30am - 4.3pm (NSW time) Mon–Friday or 10–2pm Saturday.
-Call us on: 0431 721 073 Or you can send an email to: [email protected]
+If would like further help to decide on an appropriate product for your purpose we are available on the phone from 7.30am - 4pm (NSW time) Mon–Friday or 10–2pm Saturday.
+Call us on: 0431 721 073 or you can send an email to: [email protected]

-To help you prepare, questions we will ask you are:
+To help you find appropriate products for your project we will ask you:

 2.4 How do I choose colours?

 It is valuable to choose colours by seeing a sample in your room.
 This allows you to see how it combines with other elements in the room such as flooring and furnishings, and gives you time to live with it for a few days.
 Another good rule is to recognise that when a whole wall is painted one colour, it may appear stronger than on a small chip.
-Therefore think of choosing a shade lighter.
+Therefore look at the option of choosing a shade lighter.

 There are several ways you can see potential colours in your room.

-- We can post you a colour chart for the Volvox Paints we sell.
-There is a price for the chart, however, if you return the chart in good condition when you’ve finished using it we will refund the price.
+- We can post you a colour chart for the Volvox Paints.
+There is a price for the chart but this will be refunded if you return the chart in good condition when you’ve finished using it.
 This conserves resources – both ours, yours & the planet’s.
-The colour chart for volvox paints can be found here
+The colour chart for Volvox paints can be found here

 - You can view online colour charts for a number of the paints we stock.
-However this should be used as a guide only, because colours displayed on computers are not always an accurate representation.
-This may be sufficient though to narrow your choice down to several colours, and you can then request sample pots to trial these in your room.
+This should be used as a guide only, because colours displayed on computers are not always an accurate representation, however it may be sufficient to narrow your choice down to several colours, and you can then purchase sample pots to trial these in your room.

-2.5 I have applied wall paint to a room that is off-gassing.
-Do you have any products that will seal and stop the off-gassing?
+2.5 Do you have any products that will seal and stop the off-gassing of previous paints?

-3.1 Can I paint a water-based enamel over an old oil-based enamel?
+3.1 Can I paint a water-based enamel over an old oil-based enamel paint ?

-Yes, but you will need to paint with a special primer such as Zinsser Smart Prime first.
-Sand lightly to dull any gloss then paint with the Smart Prime.
-Allow 48hrs for this to form its full adhesion and then paint with two coats of water based enamel such as Rockcote Ecostyle in either satin or gloss.
+Yes, but you will need to paint a special primer such as Zinsser Smart Prime on first.
+No need to sand, just clean with a good detergent cleaner, rinse and dry, then paint with the Zinsser Smart Prime.
+Allow 48hrs for this to form a good adhesion, then apply two coats of water based enamel such as Rockcote Ecostyle in either satin or gloss.

-4.1 What is the difference between Livos Kunos and Ardvos oils?
+4.1 What is the difference between LIVOS oils and RUBIO MONOCOAT oils?

-Both the Kunos and Ardvos are suitable for a wide range of uses including for floors, furniture, and woodwork.
-It can just be a personal preference, however, there are some differences between Kunos and Ardvos.
+Both Kunos and Ardvos are suitable for a wide range of timber surfaces including floors, furniture, bench tops and trim.

-The Kunos range is our premium product.
-Kunos has more waxes and resin, so is water repellant quicker than the Ardvos.
-It also means that Kunos can be buffed to a higher gloss level than Ardvos.
+Kunos is a premium product.
+It has a higher resin content than Ardvos, so is slightly more water repellant and can be buffed to a higher gloss level.

 Kunos is also certified food safe so can be used with confidence on kitchen bench tops and chopping boards etc that come in direct contact with food.